pokt-network/poktroll-clients-py/README.md

 signing_key_name = "key-name"

 """
-Query node RPC URL is the HTTP URL for the poktroll RPC endpoint to which the block client will send query requests.
+Query node RPC URL is the HTTP URL for the poktroll RPC endpoint to which query clients will send requests.
 """
-query_node_rpc_url = "http://127.0.0.1:26657"
+# query_node_rpc_url = "http://127.0.0.1:26657"
+query_node_rpc_url = "https://shannon-testnet-grove-rpc.beta.poktroll.com"

 """
-Query node RPC websocket URL is the websocket URL for the poktroll RPC endpoint to which the events query client will connect and subscribe.
-It is typically the same as query_node_rpc_url, but with the ws:// scheme and /websocket path.
-"""
-query_node_rpc_websocket_url = "ws://127.0.0.1:26657/websocket"

-"""
 Tx node RPC URL is the gRPC gateway URL for the poktroll RPC endpoint to which the tx client will connect and broadcast signed transactions.
 It MUST use the tcp:// scheme.
 """
-tx_node_rpc_url = "tcp://127.0.0.1:26657"
+# tx_node_rpc_url = "tcp://127.0.0.1:26657"

-events_query_client = EventsQueryClient(query_node_rpc_websocket_url)
-block_query_client = BlockQueryClient(query_node_rpc_url)
+tx_node_rpc_url = "https://shannon-testnet-grove-grpc.beta.poktroll.com"

 tx_client = TxClient(
     signing_key_name,